Webinar and sneak preview of the Resilient Regions Policy Dashboard

 Who should join

-This webinar should interest policymakers, planners, analysts and practitioners working with population change, territorial attractiveness or regional development.
+This webinar should be of interest to policymakers, planners, analysts, and practitioners working with population change, territorial attractiveness, or regional development.
 It is also a great opportunity for those planning to attend the March conference, where the final version of the Dashboard will be launched.

 Participants can expect to: